bhall2001/flyball-master-manual/clubs.md

 ![Club Screen](Screen Shot 2016-08-22 at 6.33.51 AM.png)

-Double clicking a Club or selecting a line and pressing the <Edit> button to open the Club Edit screen.
+Double clicking a Club or selecting a line and pressing the Edit Club button to open the Club Edit screen.

 ###Club Edit
 The Club Edit screen updates the details of a Clubs.
 Type the NAFA ID of the club and press the <Lookup> button.
 Flyball Master retrieves the data about the club from the NAFA database to populate the fields.